 The Manpower Research and Statistics Department within the Ministry of Manpower is responsible for gathering and releasing timely data on Singapore’s labour market and workforce.

-It is a gazette Research and Statistics Unit, which empowers it to issue requisitions for data (such as sending requests for surveys) under the Statistics Act.
+It is a gazetted Research and Statistics Unit, which empowers it to issue requisitions for data (such as sending requests for surveys to companies) under the Statistics Act.